flintproject/Flint/doc/JOSS/paper.md

 It is, however, technically challenging for practitioners in the field of biology or physiology to express their hypotheses on biological organisms in a precise system of ODEs.
-In order to make it easier to edit a model in a problem that implicitly specify the ODEs, several domain-specific languages have been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) devised by Asai and colleagues [@asai_databases_2015], and the Systems Biology Markup Language (SBML) devised
+In order to make it easier to edit a model in a problem that implicitly specifies the ODEs, several domain-specific languages have been proposed and standardized, including CellML [@lloyd_cellml_2004], the Physiological Hierarchy Markup Language (PHML) devised by Asai and colleagues [@asai_databases_2015], and the Systems Biology Markup Language (SBML) devised